daemontus/artifact_cav2021/README.md

 python3 bench_run.py 1m benchmarks_real_life BASIC
 ```

 The first three runs should be relatively fast, finishing in several minutes.
-The last run is the slowest algorithm and can take up to an hour to complete all benchmarks.
+The last run is the slowest algorithm and can take around one hour to complete all instances.
 If you do not have enough time, you can also replace `1m` with `30s`, or even a smaller value, but keep in mind that then your data will be cut off at that timepoint.

 > If you have enough CPU cores available, feel free to run the commands in different terminals so that all four experiments can run concurrently.